‘CDOT is going to have to answer some hard questions’: Former, current congressmen want answers on failures

 More than two dozen people have been killed this year in CDOT work zones, according to Scott.
 Although there have been multiple audits of CDOT that raised concerns about safety issues and waste and abuse of public funds, there doesn’t seem to be any accountability and demand for changes, Scott explains.

 Republican U.S. Reps.
-Lauren Boebert (3rd District), Doug Lamborn (5th District) and Greg Lopez (4th District), along with House Committee on Transportation & Infrastructure Chairman Sam Graves (Missouri’s 6th), and House Budget Committee Chairman Jodey Arrington (Texas’ 19th) sent the letter to Buttigieg, shedding light on the Colorado Department of Transportation’s (CDOT) failure to follow safety and project management standards.
+Lauren Boebert (3rd District), Doug Lamborn (5th District) and Lopez (4th District), along with House Committee on Transportation & Infrastructure Chairman Sam Graves (Missouri’s 6th), and House Budget Committee Chairman Jodey Arrington (Texas’ 19th) sent the letter to Buttigieg, shedding light on the Colorado Department of Transportation’s (CDOT) failure to follow safety and project management standards.

 As a point of interest, it was contractors working on projects with CDOT that sounded the alarm to both Scott and congressional leaders.
 According to Scott, contractors were coming forward in private to voice the concerns they had about safety standards and plans that were being ignored, in spite of on-site engineers’ concerns.
 Several contractors accused CDOT of withholding traffic flow plans, starting new construction without sign off from design engineers and improperly using safety equipment.